DataJuggler/DBCompare/README.md

 # DBCompare
-DB Compare is used to compare two instances of a SQL Server database and view a report of any schema differences.
+DB Compare is used to compare two SQL Server databases and view a report of any schema differences.
 DB Compare was originally a sample of DataTier.Net and uses the same class SQLDatabaseConnector.cs to read the database schema.

 <a href='https://youtu.be/13HipAOyAqU'>This is the most recent video on YouTube:</a>